milarien/Milarien/README.md

 ## Intellectual Property

-Provisional patents filed covering the core architecture for structure-governed epistemic evaluation.
+Provisional patents filed (6) covering the Genesis architecture and the Aurora/PEF core architecture for structure-governed epistemic evaluation.

 ---